Thornton, Victoria: History

+Local publicans have typically focused on the tourism economy and oppose local competing business.

 Services

 The township has a Hotel and a caravan park in the centre of town.
 Petrol is available for purchase at the service station.

 Sport

 The Thornton-Eildon District Football & Netball Club play their home games on the Thornton recreation reserve.
 The club competes in the Outer East Football Netball League.

 Tourism

 To the south of Thornton is the Cathedral Ranges National Park where the visitor can participate in bushwalking or go rockclimbing.